Pasto

 Andean culture near the Ecuador border, home to the UNESCO Carnaval de Negros y Blancos

 Pasto is as far south as you can go in Colombia without crossing into Ecuador.
 Capital of the Narino department, it sits in a high Andean valley at 2,527 meters with the active Galeras volcano looming directly overhead.
-Population is about 470,000, but it feels like a smaller town — quiet streets, minimal traffic, and a pace of life that runs on Andean time.
+Population is about 400,000 in the city proper (DANE 2018: 392,930; metro area higher), but it feels like a smaller town — quiet streets, minimal traffic, and a pace of life that runs on Andean time.

 This is not a city that appears on most expat radars, and that's precisely why some people love it.
 Pasto offers the most authentic, untouched Colombian Andean experience you can find.
 The culture here is distinct from the rest of Colombia — more connected to indigenous and Ecuadorian highland traditions, with its own cuisine (cuy, empanadas de pipian, helados de paila), music, and the spectacular Carnaval de Negros y Blancos every January.